This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 5. Mac Me An Offer

 - Cons: Lower payout than other options.

 - Website: https://www.macmeanoffer.com/

 The appeal is the convenience of an immediate offer.
-Yes, you’ll get less than elsewhere, but in our test, Mac Me An Offer offered us almost 25% more money than Apple did.
-And again, we could receive that in cash rather than store credit.
+You may get less than other platforms, but in our test, Mac Me An Offer offered us almost 25% more money than Apple did.
+And again, we could receive that in cash instead of store credit.

 - Notate your MacBook Pro’s serial number.

-- Identify the exact model number and specs, including screen size, year released, hard drive capacity, processor, and RAM.
+- Identify the exact macbook models number and specs, including screen size, year released, hard drive capacity, processor, and RAM.

 - Notate and document with photos any physical defects or anything not functioning properly on your Mac.